shchodro/serverless-workshop/README.md

 19\.
 Open up the constants.js file and copy over the User Pool ID into the "USER_POOL_ID" variable.
 Then copy the App Client ID into the "CLIENT_ID" variable.
 These should be copied from the open text file you had open from earlier.

-* The JS application uses the values in this file to determine the runtime variables necessary to communicate with the different services of the workshop.
+* Your serverless javascript zombie application uses the values in this file at runtime to communicate with the different services of the workshop.

 * The Identity Pool Id was automatically filled in with several other variables when the CloudFormation template was launched.